Adam Bair's Consumer Protection Resources

 Keep the lease and every email

 The lease is the contract.
-Every email exchange between you and the landlord is part of the record.
+Every email between you and the landlord is part of the record.
 Save it all in one folder before you move.

 What to do after move-out if the landlord does not refund